 Big Tech’s toxic business model is undermining democracy.

-Social media giants turn massive profits by endlessly tracking and profiling us, determining how to keep us hooked, and then hyper-targeting us with ads.
+Tech companies turn massive profits by endlessly tracking and profiling us, determining how to keep us hooked, and then hyper-targeting us with ads.
 These platforms manipulate each user’s information flow – and boost false and divisive content – to maximize engagement, so they can show us more ads and learn more about our behavior.